-References to a ‘Regulation’ mean a Regulation referred to in Part B of these Rules, references to a ‘Rule’ mean a Rule referred to in Part C of these Rules, references to an ‘Appendix’ means an Appendix to these Rules, and capitalised terms used in these Rules have the meaning given to them in the Definitions section of these Rules.
+References to a ‘Regulation’ mean a Regulation referred to in Part B of these Rules and Regulations, references to a ‘Rule’ mean a Rule referred to in Part C of these Rules and Regulations, references to an ‘Appendix’ means an Appendix to these Rules and Regulations, and capitalised terms used in these Rules and Regulations have the meaning given to them in the Definitions section of these Rules and Regulations or as otherwise defined in these Rules and Regulations.

-Any comments annotating various provisions of these Rules shall be used to interpret these Rules.
+Any comments annotating various provisions of these Rules shall be used to interpret these Rules and Regulations.

-Headings used in these Rules are used for convenience only and have no meaning that is separate from the Regulation(s) or Rule(s) to which they refer.
+Headings used in these Rules and Regulations are used for convenience only and have no meaning that is separate from the Regulation(s) or Rule(s) to which they refer.

-All references to the words “he”, “his” or “him” in these Rules also mean the words “she”, “hers” or “her”.
+All references to the words “he”, “his” or “him” in these Rules and Regulations also mean the words “she”, “hers” or “her”.

 Governance

 The IPC acts as the International Federation for and governs the sport of Para swimming.
-It carries out these responsibilities under the name “World Para Swimming” and the term “World Para Swimming” must be read in these Rules as the IPC and vice versa.
+It carries out these responsibilities under the name “World Para Swimming” and the term “World Para Swimming” must be read in these Rules and Regulations as the IPC and vice versa.

-Printing of the Rules
+Printing of the Rules and Regulations

-These Rules are the copyright property of the IPC and have been published for the benefit of NPCs, athletes, officials and others who are engaged in an official capacity with World Para Swimming.
-These Rules may be reprinted or translated by any organisation with a legitimate need to do so, subject to IPC’s continuing ability to assert its copyright in the Rules, including the right to insist on an assignment to the IPC of the copyright in any translated version of these Rules.
-Any other organisation must obtain the permission of the IPC prior to reprinting, translating or publishing these Rules.
+These Rules and Regulations are the copyright property of the IPC and have been published for the benefit of NPCs, Athletes, officials and others who are engaged in an official capacity with World Para Swimming.
+These Rules and Regulations may be reprinted or translated by any organisation with a legitimate need to do so, subject to IPC’s continuing ability to assert its copyright in the Rules and Regulations, including the right to insist on an assignment to the IPC of the copyright in any translated version of these Rules and Regulations.
+Any other organisation must obtain the permission of the IPC prior to reprinting, translating or publishing these Rules and Regulations.

-The English version of these Rules shall be accepted as the authoritative version for the purpose of interpretation.
+The English version of these Rules and Regulations shall be accepted as the authoritative version for the purpose of interpretation.

-Amendments to the Rules
+Amendments to the Rules and Regulations

-After the conclusion of each Paralympic Games the IPC shall undertake a review of these Rules, in consultation with NPCs and any relevant IOSDs, in accordance with the IPC Handbook (located on the IPC website).
-All amendments shall be implemented prior to the start of the second year following the relevant Paralympic Games.

-These Rules also may be amended at any time by the IPC as a result, for example, of changes in Classification related matters, the FINA Rules, or where World Para Swimming otherwise considers it necessary to do so.
+These Rules and Regulations may be amended at any time by the IPC or World Para Swimming as a result, for example, of changes in Classification related matters, the FINA Rules, or where World Para Swimming otherwise considers it necessary to do so.

 PART B – WORLD PARA SWIMMING REGULATIONS